Blue Sun launches commercial-scale enzymatic biodiesel process

 Blue Sun Energy announced the implementation of the company's new enzymatic biodiesel processing technology at its 30 MMgy production facility in St. Joseph, Mo.

-Sean Lafferty, vice president of technology and new business, says, “Blue Sun can use essentially any feedstock without limit to free fatty acid content.
+“The process developed by Blue Sun for enzymatic transesterification improves the bottom line through lower costs and higher revenue,” said Sean Lafferty, vice president of technology and new business.
+“Blue Sun can use essentially any feedstock without limit to free fatty acid content.
 This reduces pretreatment requirements and costs significantly.
 Blue Sun’s feedstock advantage alone can yield a savings of 10 cents per pound of feedstock, or 75 to 80 cents lower cost per gallon of finished biodiesel.”

 Blue Sun’s process is more efficient in methanol recovery and use, further reducing costs.
 Also, the value of the glycerin produced is much higher than in standard biodiesel operations—20 to 30 cents per pound versus less than 10 cents per pound traditionally.